 Coaching Feedback Examples

 1. “Thanks for your great work in… and setting a really great example for the rest of the team.” – The Example Setter

 Colleagues will listen to one another.
 They will talk about work and, ideally, they will be sharing best practices to improve customer experience.

 Telling advisors that their work is a great example to others may encourage them to go on and share their tips with the rest of the team and spread high performance.

-Example: “From listening back through your calls, I have noticed that you have a superpower in…”
+2. “From listening back through your calls, I have noticed that you have a superpower in…” – The Superpower

 Strength-spotting is a key part of giving good feedback.
 If you only give critical feedback, employees will start to approach coaching sessions with an overarching sense of dread.

 By bolstering an advisor’s belief in a personal strength, you will give them a sense of pride in what they do.

 By bolstering an advisor’s belief in a personal strength, you will give them a sense of pride in what they do.
 This is often a key ingredient in good customer service.